frederickluser/ecic/README.md

 #> [...]
 ```
 ### Plotting
-Event-study results can be plotted for every period individually with the option `es_type = "for_periods"`.
+In addition to a standard plot showing everything at once, event-study results can be plotted for every period individually with the option `es_type = "for_periods"`.
 ``` r
 ecic_plot(
     mod_res,